Roasted cabbage is crispy and flavorful. It's so easy to make and ready in just 40 minutes.

 Serving Suggestions

 Anything goes with roasted cabbage!
-It's such a versatile side dish.
+It's a truly versatile side dish.
 But since I bake the cabbage in a 400°F oven, I like to serve it with main dishes I can cook in the same oven.
 So, I often serve it with one of the following:

 Recipe Card